BDC Hamburger Icon

 8. Share data and offer seamless experiences across platforms.

 Consumers expect effortless buying experiences across platforms, so your systems must share customer data in real time.
-If a customer has already bought a product, they don’t want to see a promotion for it, so the email system must talk to the CRM solution.
+If customers have already bought a product, they don’t want to see a promotion for new customers, so your email system must talk to your CRM solution.

 Customers also expect to shop from various devices and pick up where they left off, no matter what platform they’re using.
 So, for example, if you utilize social shopping, you’ll need to sync this data with your website tracking.